telepresenceio/telepresence/docs/reference/proxying.md

 The locally running process wrapped by `telepresence` has access to everything that a normal Kubernetes pod would have access to.
 That means `Service` instances, their corresponding DNS entries, and any cloud resources you can normally access from Kubernetes.

-To see this in action, let's start a `Service` and `Deployment` called `"helloworld"` in Kubernetes, and wait until it's up and running.
+To see this in action, let's start a `Service` and `Deployment` called `"helloworld"` in Kubernetes in the default namespace `"default"`, and wait until it's up and running.
+The resulting `Service` will have three DNS records you can use:

+1. `helloworld`, from a pod in the `default` namespace.
+2. `helloworld.default` anywhere in the Kubernetes cluster.
+3. `helloworld.default.svc.cluster.local` anywhere in the Kubernetes cluster.
+   This last record will not work when using `telepresence` with `--method=vpn-tcp` (see [the relevant ticket](https://github.com/datawire/telepresence/issues/161) for details.)

 We'll check the current Kubernetes context and then start a new pod:

 ```console